-Technology timeline guides the prior art search from various aspects.
+The technology timeline guides the prior art search from various aspects.

 Having a look at the technology timeline for multicast communication, you will find that it provides a broad idea as to when various concepts related to it came into being.
 For example, here the concept of concern to be searched is ‘peer to peer’ multicast communication which evolved somewhere in the year 1999 as per the above timeline.
 With this assistance, we can focus our search more on the fillings during this time period.

-Along with the above, with the help of GreyB Central search, we can also get to know what kind of terminologies or concepts were being referred in the past innovations and how they have been interpreted in the patents.
+Along with the above, with the help of the GreyB Central search, we can also get to know what kind of terminologies or concepts were being referred in the past innovations and how they have been interpreted in the patents.

-How is a technology timeline useful?
+How is the technology timeline useful?

 The information from the technology timeline plays a vital role in channelizing a search.
 From the origin to the varied advancements taking place in a domain, a glimpse of all can be checked.

-For example, we need to search for the concept related to MME concept which is present in the 4th generation wireless communication.
+For example, we need to search for the concept related to the MME concept which is present in the 4th generation wireless communication.